-In order to tackle these issues, in this paper, we introduce AMBER (Attributed Multigraph Based Engine for RDF querying), which is a graph-based RDF engine that involves two steps: an offline stage where RDF data is transformed into multigraph and indexed, and an online step where an efficient approach to answer SPARQL query is proposed.
+In order to address these challenges, in this chapter, we discuss about a graph-based RDF querying engine AMBER [ING 16] (Attributed Multigraph Based Engine for RDF querying), that involves two steps: an offline stage where RDF data is transformed into multigraph and indexed, and an online step where an efficient approach to answer SPARQL query is proposed.
 First of all RDF data is represented as a multigraph where subjects/objects constitute vertices and multiple edges (predicates) can appear between the same pair of vertices.
 Then, new indexing structures are conceived to efficiently access RDF multigraph information.
-Finally, by representing the SPARQL queries also as multigraphs, the query answering
+Finally, by representing the SPARQL queries also as multigraphs, the query answering task can be reduced to the problem of subgraph homomorphism.
+To deal with this problem, AMBER employs an efficient approach that exploits structural properties of the multigraph query as well as the indices previously built on the multigraph structure.
+Experimental evaluation over popular RDF benchmarks show the quality in terms of time performances and robustness of our proposal.
+In this chapter, we focus only on the SELECT/WHERE clause of the SPARQL language 2, that constitutes the most important operation of any RDF query engines.